Shaaali/identity-apps/docs/references/idp-settings/just-in-time-provisioning.md

 1. On Asgardeo Console, click `Develop` > `Connections` and select the IdP.
 2. Move to the `Advanced` tab of the selected IdP.
-3. Un-tick the `Just-in-Time User Provisioning` checkbox.
+3. Deselect the `Just-in-Time User Provisioning` checkbox.
 4. Click `Update` to save.

 <img :src="$withBase('/assets/img/references/idp-settings/jit-disabled.png')" alt="JIT User Provisioning Config Disabled">